tibbsm/tabs-to-text/README.md

 ## Customizable copy format

-Define your own custom format from the popup window.
+Define your own custom format from the extension's popup window.

 Use `${title}` and `${url}` as placeholders in the custom format that you specify.
 Neither placeholders are required.